aminnba/SQL_Data_visualisation/README.md

 - COVID-19 dataset from https://ourworldindata.org/covid-deaths

 ## Project Files
-Split the data into two tables in SQL to simplify the visualisation
+Split the data into two tables in Excel to simplify the visualization
 - `covid_deaths.xlsx`
 - `covid_data.xlsx`